thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/02/23support-for-walk-for-suicide-prevention.md

 to Japan's international community and its increasing mental health needs.

 https://gogetfunding.com/barefoot-pilgrimage-across-japan-raising-funds-for-suicide-prevention/

-(I had been using Shopify, but it is not a proper crowd funding site, and the cost of the Shopify store continues regardless of donations / purchases.)

 So far, eight copies of the book have been pre-ordered.